-Members were reminded that the resumption of meetings of the Borough Arts and Cultural Advisor Panel on 24 February 2021 was noted at the March Committee meeting and that the minutes of the last meeting of the Panel of 11 March 2020 were approved.
+Members are reminded that the resumption of meetings of the Borough Arts and Cultural Advisor Panel on 24 February 2021 was noted at the March Committee meeting and that the minutes of the last meeting of the Panel of 11 March 2020 were approved.

-The minutes of the meeting of 24 February 2021 were circulated for Members' information and had been approved by the Panel having been circulated electronically.
+The minutes of the meeting of 24 February 2021 are enclosed for Members' information and have been approved by the Panel having been circulated electronically.

-Members were reminded that the Panel normally meets quarterly; however, at the February meeting it was agreed that given the pace of recovery additional Panel meetings could be convened if the Chair considered it necessary to bring the Panel together prior to the next scheduled meeting.
-Members were advised that such a meeting had been organised for 21 April 2021 and the minutes would be reported to a future meeting of the Committee.
+Members are reminded that the Panel normally meets quarterly; however, at the February meeting it was agreed that given the pace of recovery additional Panel meetings could be convened if the Chair considered it necessary to bring the Panel together prior to the next scheduled meeting.
+Members are advised that such a meeting has been organised for 21 April 2021 and the minutes will be reported to a future meeting of the Committee.

-Proposed by Councillor McClelland Seconded by Councillor Robinson and agreed that the minutes of the Borough Arts and Cultural Advisory Panel of 24 February 2021 be approved and the additional Panel meeting scheduled for 21 April be noted.
+RECOMMENDATION: that the minutes of the Borough Arts and Cultural Advisory Panel of 24 February 2021 be approved and the additional Panel meeting scheduled for 21 April be noted.